 The Student IMPACT Awards were developed by the Student, Staff, Alumni and Faculty Engagement (SAFE) Committee to recognize students who have made outstanding leadership and extra-curricular contributions to the IMS.
-This suite of awards recognizes that individual contributions and excellence can take many forms, yet the shared outcome of these successes is the impact made to enhance the student experience and IMS community.
+These awards recognize that while individual contributions and excellence can take many forms, the shared outcome of these successes is the impact made to enhance the student experience and IMS community.
 A maximum of 6 awards (one per IMPACT letter) are presented annually at IMS Scientific Day.

 Click below for category definitions.
 Please note that the 12 award categories are all independent of each other.